-If you’re having a baby in Belgium, here’s a guide to prenatal care, delivery, aftercare, birth registration, child benefits, and maternity and paternity leave in Belgium.
+If you’re an expat thinking of giving birth in Belgium, our guide has everything you need to know about prenatal care, delivery, aftercare, birth registration, child benefits, and maternity and paternity leave.

-If you’re planning to give birth in Belgium, it is good to know that both public and private healthcare systems are highly regarded.
-It’s important, however, to make sure you have the healthcare cover you desire well in advance before having your baby.
+With high-quality public and private healthcare systems, moms-to-be have plenty of choices for having a baby in Belgium.
+What’s important, however, is to make sure you have the healthcare coverage necessary well in advance.
 Partena, a Belgian company offering health and social security coverage and advice to expats, expands on what to expect when having a baby in Belgium.

 Partena Business & Expats health insurance